 These beautiful bark cloth coin purses were made by Lydia in Uganda.
-Measuring 6 1/4" wide by 4" height, these are the perfect size to hold coins or credit cards.
+Measuring 6 1/4" x 4", these are the perfect size to hold coins or credit cards.

 What is bark cloth?